toastynerd/Rx_SMS/README.md

 [![Build Status](https://travis-ci.org/aliza89p/Rx_SMS.svg?branch=staging)](https://travis-ci.org/aliza89p/Rx_SMS)

 ## Summary
 Rx_SMS is a back-end drug interaction app using text messaging.
-New users can create an account with their cell phone number and provider (e.g. Sprint, T-Mobile, etc.) along with any medications that they take.
+New users can create an account with their cell phone number and provider (Sprint, T-Mobile, etc.) along with any medications that they take.
 Users can then send a text from their cell phone with the name of a new drug to see if it interacts with any of their saved medications.
 Rx SMS will send a text response with details on any drug interactions found.

 <b>Disclaimer</b>: Rx_SMS is intended for educational purposes only.
 For advice on medications, please consult with a qualified physician.

+Rx_SMS currently works with Sprint and T-Mobile.
+More provider will be available in the future.

 ## Developers
 - Aliza Pilisuk